SFe-Team-was-taken/rom-emulator-samples/README.md

 ### Where do the samples come from?

 The samples are derived from The Fixed Jummbox Soundfont by stgiga.
-They developed it with collaboration by Micasddsa4095, NPC, Zandro Reveille, TheFatMan, drunkenjesus, little-scale and JummBus.
+They developed it with collaboration by Micasddsa4095, NPC, Zandro Reveille, TheFatMan, drunkenjesus, little-scale, Retro Player, William B. Santos, shaktool, and JummBus.
 Some samples are taken from the YMF262, YM3812, YM2612 and YM2413 FM synthesiser ICs.

 The license of the original soundfont is [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), so please respect this license when using this sample pack.